 Part of honoring her own unique journey into darkness, Bridget lined her room entirely with black velvet.
 Sitting in there, with only candle light, one immediately became altered.
 She’d created a place in which she could not avoid the visions that might arise from the depths of her soul.
 It was a living art installation, and a journey she took for months on end.

 She was one of the members of an art group at school focusing on the Shadow Feminine that I started with another artist, a married woman named Dianah with whom I had an affair.
 I told myself it was more important to honor her wishes than the covenant of her marriage, it was more important to honor the voice of this woman than her husband.
 Helping her to break her vows is my one regret during this time.
-Our brief relationship started a new chapter for her and sent me into the arms of Nancy, a Mother who would help me to confront my own issues with the Shadow Feminine.
-Its especially important not to lose one’s balance when dealing with forces much greater than oneself.
+Our brief romantic relationship started a new chapter for her.
+I have been honored to call her a friend and supporter many years later.
+The end of our time together sent me into the arms of Nancy, a Mother who would help me to confront my own issues with the Shadow Feminine.

 I learned to walk in the world again during that time – chop wood, become a soccer Mom.
 I also made art and began to dance again.
 Heading out into the wooded hills of Berkeley every day for months I danced, or tried to dance with the spirit of the forest.
 I struggled to bridge the imagined space between nature and my inner world, between dance and shamanism, between modern and archaic.
 I struggled, I danced, I sat.